nnnennaorjiugo-source/Kubernetes-Deployment-for-a-HTTP-Service-using-Helm-Chart/README.md

 ## 3.7 Network Policy

-A NetworkPolicy was added to restrict inbound traffic to the application pods on TCP port 80, which is the only port required by the service.
+A basic NetworkPolicy was added to restrict inbound traffic to the application pods on TCP port 80, which is the only port required by the service.

 This reduces the exposed attack surface compared to the default Kubernetes networking model, which allows all pod-to-pod communication.